 If your claim is successful, then your solicitor will receive a payment known as a success fee.
 This is a small and legally capped percentage of the compensation that has been awarded to you.

-To find out if you could be eligible to work with a solicitor from our panel, you can contact our advisors.
+To find out if you could be eligible to work with one of the specialist solicitors from our panel, you can contact our advisors.
 They can also help answer any questions you may have about personal injury claims for car accidents.

 There are several ways you can get in touch with our team;